Cookieless future - how can you prepare for the withdrawal of 3rd party cookies?

 Due to the growth of the personalized and digital advertising market, Big Tech companies introduced new solutions in the name of protecting users' privacy, such as Apple’s App Tracking Transparency.
 The mechanism should give users control over who uses information about their online activities and where.

-New solutions will emerge dynamically for sure by the end of 2023.
+New solutions will emerge dynamically for sure by the 2024.
 The tech giants will continue to work on improving privacy.
 Increasingly, audiences are demanding specific solutions to ensure the best possible privacy protection.
 As a result, advertisers will have to come up with a solution that provides adequate data protection but at the same time enables precise targeting of ads.

 How can marketers prepare for a cookieless future?